-- A. You must follow the order specified below, using the required three headings: - (1) Citizenship Instruction Program - (2) Naturalization Application Services Program - (3) Integration of Services - B. Include the title "Project Narrative" at the top of the first page. - C. Ensure that the application can be printed on 8 1⁄2" x 11" single-sided paper. - D. Use double-spacing. - E. Font size must be at least 12 point, preferably Times New Roman font. - F. Margins must be at least one (1) inch at the top, bottom, left and right of the paper. - G. Project narrative pages must be numbered "1" of "XX." - H. Pages should be numbered consecutively and are limited to a total of 15 pages. - I. Do not include any marks from the "Track Changes" tool in your word processing program. - J. Attach the completed Project Narrative to the application package.
+- You must follow the order specified below, using the required three headings: - A. Citizenship Instruction Program - B. Naturalization Application Services Program - C. Integration of Services - Include the title "Project Narrative" at the top of the first page. - Ensure that the application can be printed on $8 \frac{1}{2}$ " x 11" single-sided paper. - Use double-spacing. - Font size must be at least 12 point, preferably Times New Roman font. - Margins must be at least one (1) inch at the top, bottom, left and right of the paper. - Project narrative pages must be numbered "1" of "XX." - Pages should be numbered consecutively and are limited to a total of 15 pages. - Do not include any marks from the "Track Changes" tool in your word processing program. - Attach the completed Project Narrative to the application package.

-2 E-Verify participation is not required as a condition of receiving an award.
+3 E-Verify participation is required as a condition of receiving an award.